C-Adam/Coding-Notes/JavaScript/Note.md

 //Maps can even store arrays as keys.
 HOWEVER, the array needs to be stored in a variable.
 When using rest.get() on an array, we are accessing it through it's address in the Heap, not it's specific value.

 rest.set([1, 2], "Hello World")

+console.log(rest.get([1, 2])) //NOTE: This will print undefined because both arrays are not the same object in the heap.

+//We should do this instead:

+const myArray = [1, 2]

+rest.set(myArray, "Hello World");

+console.log(rest.get(myArray)); //Will print Hello World because we accessed the object directly through its address.
 ```